-4.1 If the Committee approves the Plan, partners will work together to develop an implementation plan to ensure the Children and Young People's Plan's outcomes and objectives are met and will include how progress against these will be measured.
+4.1 If the Board approves the Plan, partners will work together to develop an implementation plan to ensure the Children and Young People's Plan's outcomes and objectives are met and will include how progress against these will be measured.
+The Children, Education, Libraries and Safeguarding Committee approved the Children and Young People's Plan 2016-2020 at its meeting on 14 June 2016.